 Establish holiday traditions now that you can do with your family, like cooking together, decorating the house, or writing cards or letters.
 Remember: if they feel sad, don’t punish them.
 They are allowed to have whatever feelings they have.
 Do find the positive and teach them how to find the silver lining within the dark cloud.

 You are going to need to explain that the precautions the family is taking are necessary because of the “spreadability” of COVID-19.
 Validate any sad/angry feelings they may have, but turn it around and ask them to think up some new things that the family could do together to make the holiday special.

 Ask them how they are feeling.
-But then, just listen.
-Often teens just want someone to listen to them, and do not want you to solve their problems.
+But then, just listen – don’t jump in with solutions when they may not have gotten to the root of the issue yet.
+(In fact, they might not be aware of what’s driving their thoughts and behaviors until they start talking to a sympathetic listener.)
+Often, teens just want someone to really listen to them and validate their feelings – not to try to solve their problems.
 Offer perspective on the situation by taking the bigger view of the problem and by having them weigh their own disappointment with other people’s similar or perhaps “bigger” disappointments.

 Whatever the age of your children, most of all, let them know their feelings count.
 Let them know you’re listening.
 Most of all, let them that they are loved and that next year will likely be better.